By Jean-Yves Solinga

 The plasticity of an understandable language is what guided me: both in French and English.
 Because of this view of language in general and my cultural background in particular, I have used a nontraditional poetic versification and poetic meter.
 I have a particular affection for free verse and lyrical prose style.

-In defense of my choice of poetic form and lyrical structure I quote from the last speech of Trepliov in Checkov’s play The Sea Gull: “I’m coming more and more to the conclusion that it’s a matter not of old forms and not of new forms, but that a man writes, not thinking at all of what form to choose, writes because it comes pouring out from his soul.”
+In defence of my choice of poetic form and lyrical structure, I quote from the last speech of Trepliov in Checkov’s play The Sea Gull: “I’m coming more and more to the conclusion that it’s a matter not of old forms and not of new forms, but that a man writes, not thinking at all of what form to choose, writes because it comes pouring out from his soul.”

 Some poems came to me only in English and many have remained as such: sometimes because of the circumstance of their genesis or the depth of their cultural links.

 In an absurd world, I find mankind’s inflated view of itself to be the beautiful driving force behind much of what we would understand as art.
 And that is all right.
 And that is good.